-Thanks to the fast-paced changes in technology, the modern day buyer has undergone a behavioral transformation.
+Thanks to the fast-paced changes in technology, the modern-day buyer has undergone a behavioral transformation.
 Buyers now have information available on their fingertips and make informed decisions.
-They need to be completely satisfied before they take a buying decision.
+They need to be completely satisfied before they make a buying decision.
 They rely to a large extent on social media for information on products and services.
 To cope with the changing behavior patterns of the buyers, social media selling is the need of the hour

 Social media selling enables brand building because it increases the exposure of your business.
 By marketing on social channels, your business has a reach beyond geographical boundaries.
 Every time your content is shared on social media, your visibility is enhanced.

 It is not just enough to increase brand awareness.
 Sharing relevant content on social media channels is an effective way to engage your users.
 However, you will need to analyze the channels your audience is using and leverage those.